Telos-Swaps/TLOSD/README.md

 | USDT                 | tethertether |  tethertether | tethertether |
 | EOSDT                | eosdtsttoken |  eosdtsttoken | eosdtsttoken |

 * "swaps" is the namespace owner.
-Using it as the swaps contract prevents the creation of new *.swaps accounts.
+Using it as the swaps contract prevents the creation of unauthorised *.swaps accounts.